HHCHunter/HITMAN/README.md

 * Create script to get leaderboard JSON from Contract ID.

 * Parse JSON data into Javascript for [Kotti's](https://github.com/TheKotti) website to read.

+Disclaimer: Not to be used for piracy or un-authorized access to servers.